UrsZeidler/EclipseUpdatesiteForGithub/README.md

 ##### 1. activate the github pages for your project

-This is a simple step described for example here https://pages.github.com/.
+This is a simple step described for example here: https://pages.github.com/.

 ##### 2. Create an api token

-To create a release and push your artifact to githup you need an api token see https://github.com/blog/1509-personal-api-tokens .
+To create a release and push your artifact to githup you need an api token see: https://github.com/blog/1509-personal-api-tokens

 #### 3. Configure your jekins job